MicrosoftDocs/ai-builder/ai-builder-docs/image-classification-component-in-powerapps.md

 1. On the formula bar, type **'Model Name'.Predict(Image).Prediction**.

-    In the following example, you'd type this:
+    In the following example, you would type this:

     ````powerapps-dot
     'Car Damage Classifier'.Predict(AddMediaButton.Media).Prediction